 Disclosure: We are a professional review site and may get commissions from purchases made through the links on this page.
 As an Amazon Associate, Deviant Noise earns from qualifying purchases.

-Learning to sing from the diaphragm is extremely important to proper singing technique, and in this article we’ll show you exactly how you can start to sing from it like a pro.
+Learning how to sing from your diaphragm is extremely important to proper singing technique, and in this article we’ll show you exactly how you can start to sing from it like a pro.

 What is Your Diaphragm